2014–15 Dayton Flyers women's basketball team

-The 2014–15 Dayton Flyers women's basketball team will represent the University of Dayton during the 2014–15 college basketball season.
-Jim Jabir resumes the responsibility as head coach for a 12th consecutive season.
-The Flyers were members of the Atlantic 10 Conference and play their home games at the University of Dayton Arena.
+The 2014–15 Dayton Flyers women's basketball team represented the University of Dayton during the 2014–15 college basketball season.
+Jim Jabir resumed the responsibility as head coach for a 12th consecutive season.
+The Flyers were members of the Atlantic 10 Conference and played their home games at the University of Dayton Arena.
 They finished the season 28–7, 14–2 in A-10 play to finish in second place.
-They advanced to the championship game of the A-10 women's tournament where they lost to George Washington.
-They received an at-large bid to the NCAA women's tournament where they defeated Iowa State in the first round, upset Kentucky in the second round and Louisville in the sweet sixteen before losing to Connecticut in the elite eight.
+They advanced to the championship game of the A-10 women's tournament, where they lost to George Washington.
+They received an at-large bid to the NCAA women's tournament, where they defeated Iowa State in the first round, upset Kentucky in the second round and Louisville in the sweet sixteen before losing to Connecticut in the elite eight.

 2014–15 media

 Dayton Flyers Sports Network

 The Dayton Flyers Sports Network will broadcast Flyers games off of their athletic website, DaytonFlyers.com, with Shane White on the call.
 Most home games will also be featured on the A-10 Digital Network.
 Select games will be televised.